ginnypx1/NASAPhotoOfTheDay/README.md

 ## Improvements

 Right now I am loading the photo of the day as an Image View, to allow easy saving and sharing and also to practice converting JSON data into a totally different format.
 In the future, this should probably be changed to be a web view display, to handle the days when NASA decides to provide a YouTube video instead of a still photo.

+## Screenshots

+App screenshots can be seen at http://ginnypx1.github.io/NASAPhotoOfTheDay/